Azure Cost Management and Billing

 Learn to optimise your costs from a consolidated set of resources available to you in one place, in order to help you take control of your spending needs.
 Learn more by visiting Cost Optimisation.

-Global energy management leader uses Azure Cost Management to monitor cloud costs
+Global energy management leader uses Azure Cost Management and Billing to monitor cloud costs

 Cloudyn will be deprecated by the end of 2020.
 Existing Cloudyn features are being integrated directly into the Azure portal.
 With the exception of customers in the Cloud Solution Provider programme (CSP), Cloudyn won’t be onboarding new customers.
 Cloudyn Support will remain available until it has been fully deprecated.
 For more information, visit Choose between Azure Cost Management and Cloudyn.

-Azure Cost Management should be ready for Cloud Solution Providers in the second half of 2019.
+Azure Cost Management and Billing should be ready for cloud solution providers in the second half of 2019.

-Azure Cost Management includes Azure service and third-party Azure Marketplace usage, and purchases including reservations.
+Azure Cost Management and Billing includes Azure service and third-party Azure Marketplace usage, and purchases including reservations.
 All costs are based on your negotiated prices, and data is refreshed every four hours.
-Learn more about Azure Cost Management data.
+Learn more about Azure Cost Management and Billing data.